There can be two major outcomes of a breakup. You either become sad, depressed and desperate or in the end you come out of it with positive energy.

 When they confirm that your ex boyfriend didn’t merit your love or attention and they found him unsuited and irritating, it will make your heart grow fonder. (even if you want him back)

 When your breakup decision will get attested by a third party, notably close friends, you feel a lot better, relieved and justified.
+Another way to handle the breakup pain.

 Place the blame on him